lejonet/irclogger-viewer/README.md

 ======
 This fork only contains the web interface, not the irclogger.
 There has been some minor fixes to the haml files to make the web interface work with Ruby 3.0.

+For a python-based irc logger bot, look at [this repository](https://github.com/lejonet/irc-logger-bot).

 irclogger
 =========